Tali-22/TreeHouseDataCollection_modified/README.md

 001_1A.webm
 ```

-Successful recognition will upload the below file:
+Successful upload into training model will upload the following file:

 ```
 001_1A.wav